 If you hope to see the outdoors and can afford the experience, it is a Godsend not to have to camp in a tent, and this van provided us with a premium camping service, which is even more important with a toddler.
 The combination of nature and a toddler means there will always be elements you cannot control, but traveling in the van offered control and agency in ways that mattered.

 About the author

 Maureen Nicol shares her motherhood journey, personal pursuits, travel adventures, style, and lifestyle with her Instagram community.
 After her 2021 trip in the van called Charlton, Maureen was more motivated than ever to help people experience vanlife.
-In 2022 Maureen joined forces with GoCamp to work on changing the narrative around who these vans are for.
-Look for more updates on vanlife from Maureen soon.
+And you can start your journey with GoCamp!

 This post originally appeared on Outdoorsy in April 2021.
 It has been edited with permission from the author.